 If you are looking for something a little different, Whonix takes quite a different approach from those mentioned above as it is not a live system but instead runs in a VM – Virtualbox to be specific – where it is isolated from your main OS in order to minimize the risk of DNS leakage or malware (with root privilege) infiltration.

-Whonix consists of two parts – the first which is “Whonix Gateway” that acts as a Tor gateway while the other is “Whonix Workstation” – an isolated network that routes all its connections through the Tor gateway.
+Whonix consists of two parts – the first is “Whonix Gateway” which acts as a Tor gateway while the other is “Whonix Workstation” – an isolated network that routes all its connections through the Tor gateway.

 This Debian-based distro utilizes two VMs which makes it relatively resource hungry so you’ll experience lags every now and then if your hardware isn’t on the high end.